swampyrad/RadTechZombies/README.md

 - Sprite Edit: ItsNatureToDie
 - Idea Base: Minigunner's avatar, David G's sprites, lack of a minigunner on the Beastiary

+UAC Guard sounds from Postal by Running With Scissors

 Female SS Guard sprites by DoomJedi, based on the "Wolf 3D" SS Guard by id Software

 Elite Guard sounds from "Return to Castle Wolfenstein" by id Software